-The DESI V workshop will be a platform for the consideration of best practices in using advanced search and review methods, mainly in the context of civil discovery.
+The DESI V workshop will be a platform for the consideration of best practices in using predictive coding and other forms of machine learning algorithms mainly in the context of civil discovery.
 Submissions are encouraged on emerging best practices with respect to the use of these advanced techniques.
 Among the open questions we may expect to address are: